-We report revenue, cost of revenue and gross profit results in three business segments: Automotive, Advertising and Mobile Navigation.
+We report revenue, cost of revenue and gross profit results in three business segments: automotive, advertising and mobile navigation.
 Our chief executive officer, or CEO, the chief operating decision maker, reviews revenue and gross margin information for each of our reportable segments.
-See " - Results of operations" and Note 11 to the condensed consolidated financial statements in this Form 10-Q for more information about our business segments.

-Revenue from our Automotive segment represented 73% and 62% of our revenue in the nine months ended March 31, 2016 and 2015, respectively.
-Ford represented 69% and 60% of our revenue in the nine months ended March 31, 2016 and
+See " - Results of operations" and Note 9 to the condensed consolidated financial statements in this Form 10-Q for more information about our business segments.
+Revenue from our automotive segment represented 72% of our revenue in each of the three months ended September 30, 2016 and 2015.
+Ford represented 68% and 69% of our revenue in the three months ended September 30, 2016 and 2015, respectively.

-2015, respectively.
 Our contract with Ford expires in December 2017.
 The agreement may be renewed for successive 12-month periods if either party provides notice of renewal at least 45 days prior to the expiration of the applicable term, and the other party agrees to such renewal.

 We provide both on-board and brought-in connected navigation solutions to Ford.
-Our on-board solution consists of software, map and POI data loaded in the vehicle that provides voice-guided turn by turn navigation displayed on the vehicle screen.
+Our on-board solution consists of software, map and point of interest, or POI, data loaded in the vehicle that provides voice-guided turn by turn navigation displayed on the vehicle screen.
 Our brought-in connected solution enables a mobile device that is paired with the vehicle to activate in-vehicle text-based and voice-guided turn by turn navigation.
-We recognize revenue from our brought-in connected solutions monthly based on annual subscriptions, which are subject to a maximum annual fee with Ford.
+We recognize revenue from our brought-in solutions monthly based on annual subscriptions, which are subject to a maximum annual fee with Ford.
 This revenue is classified as services revenue and represented less than 5% of overall automotive navigation solutions revenue.

 Our product revenue is primarily derived from our automotive on-board solutions as the related customized software is delivered to, and accepted by our customers.
-In addition, we recognize royalties earned from our Ford Sync 2 on-board solutions as the software is reproduced for installation in vehicles; however, we recognize revenue from Ford Sync 3 as our software is installed in the vehicle by Ford.
-Accordingly, the timing of our revenue recognition will change during Ford's global transition from Sync 2 to Sync 3.
-As Ford increases the deployment of Sync 3 and reduces its sales of Sync 2, this transition could result in a period during which we have reduced revenue.
-The effect of this change in timing of revenue recognition may be greater for vehicles manufactured outside North America.
-In addition, we may experience fluctuations in revenue as Ford prepares for this transition in other geographies, and volumes of our solutions with Ford fluctuate.
+In addition, we recognize royalties earned from our Ford SYNC 2 on-board solutions as the software is reproduced for installation in vehicles; however, we recognize revenue from Ford SYNC 3 as our software is installed in the vehicle by Ford.
+Accordingly, the timing of our revenue recognition has changed during Ford's global transition from SYNC 2 to SYNC 3.
+We believe this transition is substantially complete as of September 30, 2016, and we experienced a lower level of orders and revenue in the three months ended September 30, 2016 as Ford used its existing inventory of SYNC 2 product in conjunction with its transition to SYNC 3.
+As our solutions encompass greater value-added services, such as Ford's Australia and New Zealand map update program, there is potential for changes in the timing of revenue recognition.
 We anticipate that we will continue to depend on Ford for a material portion of our revenue for the foreseeable future.